Javad Khan: Legacy

 Javad Khan was characterized as a stubborn person by Russian sources.
 According to Abbasgulu Bakikhanov, "Javad Khan of Ganja was a skillful and knowledge-loving amir yet was a ruthless emir and a dare-devil."
 Russian general Sergey Tuchkov considered Tsitsianov used excessive bloodshed and Javad khan preferred to die instead of accepting such terms.
 Tsitsianov in his letter to Ibrahim Khalil Khan wrote that "the pride of Javad Khan caused his death, for which I am not sorry."
-Spanish military officer Juan Van Halen during his visit to Yelisavetpol talking about Khan, wrote that "my limits will not allow me to relate all that is said of the conduct of this Khan, who exercised unheard-of cruelties on all those who were subject to his authority, and who delignted in making oven his wives and children suffer the most excruciating torments foi the most trifling fault they committed."
+Spanish military officer Juan Van Halen during his visit to Yelisavetpol talking about Khan, wrote that "my limits will not allow me to relate all that is said of the conduct of this Khan, who exercised unheard-of cruelties on all those who were subject to his authority, and who delighted in making even his wives and children suffer the most excruciating torments for the most trifling fault they committed."

 Javad Khan is nowadays a heroic figure in Azerbaijani discourse.
 According to Jamil Hasanli, the khan "displayed a heroism in battle which fills the glorious early pages of Azerbaijani diplomacy".
 Samad Seyidov, chairman of the Azerbaijani delegation to Parliamentary Assembly of the Council of Europe (PACE) also considers him as a hero.

 According to Armenian author Raffi, "Javad Khan, like his father Shahverdi Khan, loved the Armenians very much.
 He attended the Armenian church and was present at all Armenian religious festivals and ceremonies."
 According to George Bournoutian he gave a refuge to Sargis II in 1792.

 The khan's court architect was Karbalai Sadykh, the father of the famous Azerbaijani poet Mirza Shafi Vazeh, the court poet was the famous Azerbaijani writer Mohsun Nasiri, the author of "Tuti-name", the Azerbaijani version of the ancient Indian fairy tale.

 Javad Khan's descendants in the Russian empire bore the surname Ziyadkhanov.
 Ismail Khan Ziyadkhanov was a member of the First State Duma of the Russian empire, and later a prominent activist of the Azerbaijan Democratic Republic.
 Adil Khan Ziyadkhanov was Azerbaijani ambassador to Qajar Iran in 1919-1921.
 While his Iranian descendants adopted the surname Javadkhani.

 There are streets in Baku and Ganja that are named after Javad khan, as well as a peak in Lesser Caucasus.